-The Village levied its property taxes in December 2022, based upon the expected assessed valuation as of December 31, 2022.
+The Village levied its property taxes in December 2023, based upon the expected assessed valuation as of December 31, 2023.
 Property taxes are due in four installments in the following year, usually beginning in June, and are considered delinquent after the due dates.
-Property taxes for 2022 become an enforceable lien in January 2023.
-Because this tax levy will be used to pay for expenses budgeted in fiscal year 2024, this tax levy is shown as a receivable and as deferred inflow of resources as of April 30, 2023 in the governmental funds statements and in the statement of net position.
-Tax revenues reflected in these financial statements are taxes collected on the 2021 levy.
+Property taxes for 2023 become an enforceable lien in January 2024.
+Because this tax levy will be used to pay for expenses budgeted in fiscal year 2025, this tax levy is shown as a receivable and as deferred inflow of resources as of April 30, 2024 in the governmental funds balances sheet and in the statement of net position.
+Tax revenues reflected in these financial statements are taxes collected on the 2022 levy.